Skip to main content

 NameSymbolUnitsDescription

-PV MV Transformer OutputPPV,MVP_{PV,MV}WPV power before HV losses (from PV-only pass)
+PV MV Transformer OutputPPV,MVP_{PV,MV}WPV power output from MV transformer, before HV losses

 HV Equipment LossesLHVL_{HV}WTotal HV transformer and transmission line losses (from PV-only pass)

-Custom Inverter Capacity Fractionfcapf_{cap}Per-timestep inverter capacity percentage (Custom Dispatch only)
+Custom Inverter Capacity Fractionfcapf_{cap}Per-timestep inverter capacity fraction, 0 to 1 (Custom Dispatch only)

 Outputs